vandre-sales/meliva-ds/docs/docs/theming/color.md

 ---
 title: Color
-description: Ensure consistent color usage with readable contrast with color properties.
+description: Ensure consistent use of color and readable contrast with Web Awesome's color properties.
 layout: page.njk
 ---